-According to adoption in Pennsylvania law, the waiting period before adoption consent can be executed id 72 hours after the birth of your baby.
+According to adoption in Pennsylvania law, the waiting period before adoption consent can be executed is 72 hours after the birth of your baby.
 You will have those days to ensure this is the decision you want to make.
 Birth fathers are able to execute adoption consent at any time both before or after your baby’s birth.

+The other option of adoption in PA is a closed adoption.
 Regarding closed adoption in PA, a law was passed in 2017 that allows those who have been adopted to access their birth certificate and adoption records.
 If you are contemplating a closed adoption, to address privacy concerns, this PA law allows birth parents to redact names from birth certificates before the documents are given to those who have been adopted who are over 18.
 Birth parents can also fill out a contact form stating your preference regarding whether you wish to be contacted at any point in your child’s life and how.
 You can also decide to have a third party be contacted by your child instead of you.
 All birth parents in PA are asked to complete a medical history form, regardless of whether you wish to be contacted or not in a closed adoption.

 If you would like to speak confidentially with an adoption professional about your pregnancy options, click here.